MlataIbrahim/Disaster-Response-Pipelines/README.md

 **Flask Web App:** We will be taking the user message and classify them into 36 categories.

 ### Installation <a name="installation"></a>
-For running this project, the most important library is Python version of Anaconda Distribution.
-It installs all necessary packages for analysis and building models.
+For running this project,from **requirements.txt** with `pip install requirements.txt` you will install all necessary python packages for analysis and building models .

+### File Descriptions <a name="files"></a>
+1. data/process_data.py: The ETL pipeline used to process and clean data in preparation for model building.
+2. models/train_classifier.py: The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle.
+3. app/templates/.html: HTML templates required for the web app.
+4. app/run.py: To start the Python server for the web app and render visualizations.

 ### Instructions <a name="instructions"></a>
 1. Run the following commands in the project's root directory to set up your database and model.